 - ear infections

 - sinus infections

-Pneumococcal meningitis is transmitted from person to person.
-The bacteria are spread through the tiny droplets from an infected person’s mouth, throat, or nose.
+Pneumococcal meningitis is transmitted from one person to another.
+The bacteria are spread through direct contact with the tiny droplets from the mouth, throat, or nose of a person who has Streptococcus pneumonia bacteria.
 For example, if someone with the infection coughs or sneezes on or near you, you may contract the disease.

-You can also contract the disease from an infected person by kissing or by sharing anything that comes into contact with the mouth such as:
+You can also contract the disease from a person who has Streptococcus pneumonia bacteria by kissing or by sharing anything that comes into contact with the mouth, such as: